Internet Explorer (IE) version detection in JavaScript

 Otherwise, all indication objects listed above (except for window.XMLHttpRequest) will not exist regardless of IE version.

-Also, since the behavior feature is supported only in IE, checking for the document.all is unneeded in this case.
+Also, since the behavior feature is only supported in IE, checking for the document.all is unneeded in this case.

 Browser-version detection and good practices

 Generally speaking, feature availability should be detected directly.
 For example, to determine if the querySelector() JavaScript-method is available, existence of the querySelector object itself should be checked.
-Otherwise, script may consider a feature unavailable while actually it is available, and vice versa.
+Otherwise, script may consider a feature unavailable while it is actually available, and vice versa.

 However, IE is often the only browser where a certain feature is unavailable, so it may be impractical to do formally full-featured, but slow checks in other browsers in such cases.